 - Terrorists and other individuals representing a threat can come from a variety of backgrounds.
-They can be of any nationality, age, sex, race, religion and social background, and can even be fully integrated into the communities they live in.
-Behavioural Detection therefore does not involve any sort of discrimination and only targets behaviour. - Behavioural Detection requires psychological skills, attention to details, good social interaction and appropriate personality and mindset.
-Personnel involved in Behavioural Detection are usually selected using stringent selection procedures, trained to a high standard and accredited by the appropriate Authority.
-Their competency and motivation is normally assessed regularly, ideally with re-current/refresher training.
-As they are part of the security chain, personnel involved in Behavioural Detection are also given a certain level of security clearance. - Behavioural Detection is a risk-based philosophy where security measures are directed to where they are most needed.
+They can be of any nationality, age, sex, race, religion, and social background, and can even be fully integrated into the communities they live in.
+Behavioural Detection should therefore never involve any sort of discrimination and only target behaviour. - Behavioural Detection requires psychological skills, attention to detail, good social interaction, and the appropriate personality and mindset.
+Personnel involved in Behavioural Detection should therefore be selected using stringent selection procedures.
+Their training should be regulated by the appropriate Authority, and there should be a common baseline and standards for the training contents.
+The competency and motivation of the personnel should be assessed regularly.
+Re-current/refresher training should also be considered.
+As part of the security personnel, consideration should also be given to the level of security clearance that the personnel should hold. - Behavioural Detection is a risk-based philosophy where security measures are directed to where they are most needed.
 Therefore, implementation of Behavioural Detection ideally aims at a more efficient allocation of existing security resources, contrary to requiring more of them.